Don’t let ASEAN’s smallest economy fool you. Buying real estate in Laos, or investing here in general, isn’t a great idea at all.

-Yet it’s worth remembering the major caveats that the country has as it is heavily reliant on capital-intensive natural resource exports and, especially in less urban areas, it suffers from underdeveloped infrastructure.
+Yet it’s worth remembering the major caveats Laos has.
+For starters, it’s heavily reliant on natural resource exports and, especially in less urban areas, it suffers from underdeveloped infrastructure.

-Furthermore, what growth does exist tends to be syphoned into the state-owned enterprises, rather than the people.
+Furthermore, what growth does exist tends to be siphoned into state-owned enterprises, rather than the people.

-In this article, we’ll try to do our best to dissuade you from buying property in Laos – although we’ll give the nation’s investment prospects a fair assessment.
-We will also offer you some better alternatives.
+Despite that, we’ll try to do our best to dissuade you from buying property in Laos – we’ll give its prospects a fair assessment when compared to other countries in ASEAN.
+Likewise, we’ll offer you some better alternatives.

 From Laos’ language, to the spicy food and its mountainous landscape, the country is reminiscent of Northeast Thailand – but with fewer people and less business activity.